Steckschwein/steckschwein.github.io/content/software/index.md

 ![steckOS nvram command output](images/nvram.png)

 nvram shows and/or modifies the contents of the RTCs NVRAM.
-The NVRAM is used to store the OS loader filename, UART settings like baud rate and line parameters, and the keyboard delay and repeat rate. nvram is written in C.
+The NVRAM is used to store the OS loader filename, UART settings like baud rate and line parameters, and the keyboard delay and repeat rate.

 #### date and setdate

 ![steckOS nvram command output](images/date_setdate.png)

-date and setdate are used to display or set the RTC time. date and setdate are written in C.
+date and setdate are used to display or set the RTC time.

 #### banner